Blog

 (WPeMatico Plugin)

-WPeMatico is an autoblogging plugin that lets you publish posts automatically from RSS/Atom feeds of your choice.
+WPeMatico is an easy to use auto blogging plugin that allows you to publish posts automatically from selected RSS/Atom feeds.

-You can manage all the feeds you import and arrange feeds into categories.
+You can manage all of your imported feeds and arrange them into campaigns and categories.

 For more details, go here: